vieuxtemps/windows-accent-layers/README.md

 - `<` is a modifier for `left` (for instance, `<^` means `LeftCtrl`)
 - `>` is a modifier for `right` (for instance, `>^` means `RightCtrl`)

-# Running automatically at startup
+# Permissions, security and running automatically at startup

-If you wish this application to run automatically at startup, press `Windows+R` to open the Run window, type `shell:startup` to open your current user's startup folder and create a shortcut for windows-accent-layers.ahk or windows-accent-layers.exe there.
-Note: if you are using this application to interact with other applications running with elevated/administrator privileges, this application must run with administrator privileges as well, otherwise inputs will be ignored when such applications are focused.
+Some applications running with elevated privileges (such Task Manager, Windows Settings and other system tools) will completely ignore external input from an application being run with normal privileges.
+Run this application as administrator if you wish to send input to such applications.

+If you wish this application to run automatically at startup (with or without elevated privileges), or if you are concerned about security (false positives), see the [shared project documentation](https://github.com/vieuxtemps/ahk-shared-docs).

 # Installation and usage
 You can either download and execute the script directly with [AutoHotkey v1](https://github.com/AutoHotkey/AutoHotkey/releases/tag/v1.1.37.01), or download and execute the pre-compiled binaries.
 This code was only tested with AutoHotkey v1.1.37.01, and will not run with AutoHotkey v2.